tc39/proposal-iterator-join/README.md

 Champions: Kevin Gibbons

 This proposal is at stage 2.7 of [the TC39 process](https://tc39.es/process-document/): it awaits Test262 tests.
-Interested parties can follow or contribute based on [this testing plan](https://github.com/tc39/test262/issues/4697).
+Tests [have been written](https://github.com/tc39/test262/pull/4768) and now need review, at which point the proposal will be ready for stage 3.

 ## Motivation